vandalton/BertaAndButterflies/DIARY.md

 # 2024-05-02 - Day #063

 I tried to change the lost butterfly "animation", but I reverted all changes eventually :) I'm too used to the original one.

+# 2024-05-03 - Day #064

+Today we have a holiday in Poland, so I'm taking a day off.

+# 2024-05-04 - Day #065

+I implemented a sound signal at the end of the game.
+I had enought ROM space to play four notes.
+Five is too much.